dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 The wire protocol does not pad message sizes.
 This means that a persistent observer could potentially identify traffic content by inferring message sizes.

-The hypercore protocol does not intentionally identify peers across connections, but it has been shown that even the smallest amount of identifying metadata can be used, statistically, to track and surveil users.
+The hypercore protocol does not intentionally identify peers across connections, but it has been shown in other network protocols (like HTTP) that even the smallest amount of identifying metadata can be used, statistically, to track and surveil users.
 These techniques are sometimes called "device fingerprints", "browser fingerprints", or "permacookies".
 Hypercore protocol users should not consider themselves immune to such tracking without specific additional effort to identify and mitigate such fingerprints.

 Any network observer with the public key can fully decrypt the network traffic of *any* and *all* peers establishing a connection using that key.
 This includes channel content other than the first (discovery) channel.
 Peers should not consider extension messages, "Have"/"Want" metadata, or any other messages or metadata private from other peers (or observers) with the public key.